GDSC-CPU/tf-workshop/slides/workshop/remember-mse.md

-  achievement="on knowing your first loss function!" message="Remember its name: Mean Squared Error" secondary="Also remember and UNDERSTAND the how and why." caveat="Even if you can't remember either formula" />
+  achievement="on knowing your first loss function!" message="Remember its name: Mean Squared Error" secondary="Also remember and UNDERSTAND the how and why." caveat="Even if you can't remember either formula, TF / Keras will remember it for you."
+/>

 > Unvectorized: $\frac{1}{2m} \sum\limits_{i = 1}^{m}(y_i - \hat{y_i})^2$